gitPratikSingh/Hands-On-Machine-Learning-with-Scikit-Learn-and-TensorFlow/README.md

 In this repository, I will be posting my project codes motivated from the topics in the book "Hands-On Machine Learning with Scikit-Learn and TensorFlow by Aurélien Géron"

-One big insight I learned is :

-How to start a Machine Learning project.
+One big insight I got from this book is about "How to start a Machine Learning project ?"

 There are eight main steps:
 1. Frame the problem and look at the big picture.